Ice Cream Lovers' Guide to Maryland

-Misty Meadows Farm Creamery, Smithsburg (Washington County) – Family owned business.
-We have a creamery on our farm, with weekly activities!
+Misty Meadows Farm Creamery, Smithsburg (Washington County) – Family-owned business with a creamery on the farm featuring weekly activities.
 Stop in for an ice cream cone, or to see to the cows!
-We have tons to do (and lots of sweets)!

-Nutter's Ice Cream Shop, Sharpsburg (Washington County) – Nutter's is an old-fashioned ice cream shop – family-owned and operated since 1996 – that serves 32 flavors of ice cream, along with other items such as a peach pound-cake sundae.
-It's located by the town square and is near both Antietam National Battlefield and the C&O Canal Towpath.
+Nutter's Ice Cream Shop, Sharpsburg (Washington County) – Nutter's is an old-fashioned ice cream shop, family-owned and operated since 1996.
+Nutter's serves 32 flavors of ice cream, along with other items such as a peach pound-cake sundae.
+The shop is located off the Sharpsburg town square and is near both Antietam National Battlefield and the C&O Canal Towpath.

 Annapolis Ice Cream Company, Annapolis (Anne Arundel County) – Located on Main Street downtown, the shop offers ice cream that's made on the premises with natural and organic ingredients.
 Flavors range from the standards to Raspberry Chocolate Chip, Coffee Oreo (made with real coffee) and Key Lime.

-Broom's Bloom Dairy, Bel Air (Harford County) – Featuring our own old fashioned ice cream, we've made well over 100 flavors, but only 12-18 are served at a time and vary daily, homemade lunches, and our own artisan cheese and pork sausage.
+Broom's Bloom Dairy, Bel Air (Harford County) – Featuring their own old-fashioned ice cream, Broom's Bloom Dairy has made more than 100 flavors, with a variety of 12-18 flavors offered daily.
+They also serve homemade lunches, artisan cheese and pork sausage.
 Locally produced lamb, beef, free-range eggs, and seasonal vegetables are also available.

 Hoffman's Home Made Ice Cream, Westminster (Carroll County) – The Hoffman family has been making ice cream since 1947.
 Ravens Ripple – available in the fall – is one of the 50 flavors made during the year.
 Homemade ice cream sandwiches are a favorite among regular customers.

-Keyes Creamery, Aberdeen (Harford County) – Only the best milk produced by our own grass-fed cows is used to make Keyes Creamery specialty cheeses and premium ice cream.
-The delicious results are now available at our brand new creamery where we hand-dip our ice cream, which is made weekly on site.
-Quarts and pints of your favorite flavors are available for you to take home as well as our delicious and beautifully decorated ice cream cakes and pies!
+Keyes Creamery, Aberdeen (Harford County) – Only the best milk produced by the farm's grass-fed cows is used to make Keyes Creamery specialty cheeses and premium ice cream.
+The delicious results are now available at the creamery serving hand-dipped ice cream, which is made weekly on site.
+Quarts and pints of favorite flavors are available to take home as well as delicious and beautifully decorated ice cream cakes and pies!

-Prigel Family Creamery, Glen Arm (Baltimore County) – Our family has been farming in the Long Green Valley for over 100 years and five generations.
-Prigel Family creamery will process milk from Bellevale Farm into fresh, nutrient-dense dairy foods from cows that graze on grass grown from organically balanced soils.
+Prigel Family Creamery, Glen Arm (Baltimore County) – the Prigel family has been farming in the Long Green Valley for more than 100 years and five generations.
+Prigel Family Creamery processes milk from Bellevale Farm into fresh, nutrient-dense dairy foods from cows that graze on grass grown from organically balanced soils.

-The Dairy, University of Maryland, College Park (Prince George's County) – An ice cream institution, The Dairy has made ice cream for more than 83 years and offers 31 flavors.
+The Dairy, University of Maryland, College Park (Prince George's County) – An ice cream institution, The Dairy has made ice cream since 1924 and offers 31 flavors.
 It continues to get top reviews from students, alumni and visitors.

-Chesapeake Bay Farms, Inc., Berlin (Worcester County) – Meet the herd that produces the milk for all of our fresh dairy products.
-Enjoy our homemade ice cream cones while watching the cows in our unique country setting.
-Kids can safely milk our robotic re-circulating cow and visit with our farm animals.
-Retail stores in Pocomoke and Berlin serve all Chesapeake Bay Farms homemade products including hand-dipped ice cream by the cup, cone or packaged to take home, a wide variety of artesian cheeses and fresh hand-stretched mozzarella made on our dairy farm, fresh milk, butter, eggs and more.
-We also have our own grass-fed beef and pork that has been processed at a USDA-approved facility and flash-frozen for your convenience.
-Other items available include local jams & jellies, local honey, homemade rustic bread, homemade fruit pies and more.
+Chesapeake Bay Farms, Inc., Berlin (Worcester County) – Meet the herd that produces the milk for all of the farms' fresh dairy products.
+Enjoy homemade ice cream cones while watching the cows in our unique country setting.
+Kids can safely milk a robotic re-circulating cow and visit with farm animals.
+Retail stores in Pocomoke and Berlin serve all Chesapeake Bay Farms' homemade products including hand-dipped ice cream by the cup, cone or packaged to take home, a wide variety of artisan cheeses and fresh hand-stretched mozzarella made on our dairy farm, fresh milk, butter, eggs and more.

 Dumser's Dairyland, Ocean City (Worcester County) – Located on the Ocean City boardwalk since 1939, Dumser's makes its own ice cream daily – serving up its creations at an ice cream parlor reminiscent of the 1940s.
 Dumser's also has two restaurant locations along Coastal Highway.